Here are some frequently asked questions:

 What about commitments?

-We do ask our egg buyers to join our egg group and follow through with their commitments throughout the season (March – October) so we do not turn others away, without cause, leaving us, in the end, with too many eggs and no buyers.
+We do ask our off-site egg buyers to join our egg group and follow through with their commitments throughout the season (March – October) so we don’t turn direct on the farm buyers away, without cause, leaving us, in the end, with too many eggs and no buyers.
 We keep a sizable flock of chickens for pasture management and, egg commitments help us manage the logistics so the eggs they produce are distributed at their peak freshness.

 Back to the top